ParthGandhiNUS/tp/docs/UserGuide.md

 >> no

 ```
-If no student is found in the master student list, edit mode will not be entered and the programme will resume as per normal.
+If no student is found in the master student list, edit mode will not be entered and the program will resume as per normal.

 #### No student found to edit: